 3. Business skills

 Many translators today are freelancers.
 If this is also your aim, it is better if you have some business acumen.
 You should have some knowledge in marketing and sales so you can build a network, get known and get translation jobs.
-You have to develop tenacity because there will be stiff competition among other freelancers.
+Tenacity is another skill you need because there will be stiff competition among other freelancers.
 You must learn to be punctual and organized as well.

 Steps on how to become a professional translator